dallas-x/dallas-x/README.md

 **k1ddarkn3ss/k1ddarkn3ss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. --->

 ## Hi 👋, I am Dallas!
-> I spend most of my day wearing multiple hats at PerimeterX.
+> I spend most of my day wearing multiple hats at Human Security.
 I love learning, reading, solving puzzles, writing code, and most of all helping people.
 If im not in the office you can find me 🥾 in the ⛰ , 🏂, or at the 🏝!
 >

-- 🔭 I'm currently working on general web development.
+- 🔭 I'm currently working on visualization tools for security teams.
 - 🌱 I'm currently learning AI fundamentals.
 - 🚀 I'm looking to collaborate on developing a new consumer product.
 - 🤔 I'm looking for help with product development.
-- 🤖 Ask me about Cyber Security || PerimeterX
+- 🤖 Ask me about Cyber Security || Human Security
-- 📚 I'm currently reading "The 48 Laws of Power"
+- 📚 I'm currently reading "The 10X Rule"
 - ⚡ Fun fact: Huge Harry Potter Nerd

 ---